ipfabric/docs/docs/IP_Fabric_Settings/user_management/index.md

 # Local Users

-The default user `admin` with password `netHero!123` is used for the initial login to the system.
-This user has administrative privileges to create or manage other users and to perform network management tasks.
-It is recommended to change the password for the admin user and to use a standard user account for access to the system.
-If you are unable to login with the default admin account after the first startup, please follow this guideline [Invalid default username and password](../../releases/known_issues/IP_Fabric/invalid_default_username_and_password.md).

 Main user management tab allows you to create a new local account with various user permissions or modify already existing users including default admin account.
 Only a user with User Management permission can